sedostheatre/sedos.co.uk/input/shows/2024-just-so.md

       **CHOREOGRAPHER** | Sam Ferguson\
       **MUSICAL DIRECTOR** | Adrian Hau
     title: CREATIVE TEAM
+metaTitle: Just So plays at the Bridewell Theatre from 5-9 March 2024
+metaDescription: Just So, an upbeat musical based on Rudyard Kipling’s stories of the same name, is part of Sedos’ 2024 season and plays at the Bridewell Theatre from 5-9 March 2024
 ---
 **Five of Rudyard Kipling’s Just So Stories come together into a wondrous tale of personal courage, individuality and friendship.
 Set to an eclectic, upbeat score, Kipling’s famous tales are woven with wit and imagination into a song-filled journey through the jungle.**\
 \